shiriskumar/HoneyEncryption/CONFIGURE_MAIL_SERVER.md

 extension=php_openssl.dll
 ```

-* You can check where msmtp is installed by rinning following command, in Linux:
+* You can check where msmtp is installed by running following command, in Linux:

 ```
 which msmtp